 In today's digital age, the payments industry is increasingly driven by information and data.
-While this is nothing new, card issuers, retailers and acquirers have realized that gaining better insights into customer behavior.
-Retailers want a deeper understanding of customer spending patterns.
+While this is nothing new, card issuers, retailers and acquirers have realized that gaining better insights into customer behavior provides a deeper understanding of sales and customer spending patterns.

-Strategies and execution led by information and payments data can improve profitability, optimize revenue and cut costs.
+Through valuable data insights, led by information and payments data, a business can improve profitability, optimize revenue and cut costs.
 Without transaction data and analytics to get clear visibility into the payments environment, a business wouldn't be able to identify transaction performance issues, or detect fraud and other anomalies.
 Services would be disrupted, repair times and troubleshooting processes would also be derailed, and the risk of bottlenecks for services like online banking, POS or mobile payment networks would increase.

-Real-time payment analytics tools allow us to take historical data and apply it to things that are happening to a business right now.
-This applies to payment processing or any online services in the payment space.
-Analytics are as important to the payment industry as any business.
+Payment analytics tools allow a business to take historical data and apply it to things that are happening to a business right now.
+This applies to sales and payment processing or any online services in the payment space.
+Analytics are as important to the payment industry as any business, if not more so.
 In order to improve your payment services and performance, it's necessary to understand customer profiles and behaviors - as well as having insights to providers' risk profiles.

 What can payment analytics do?

-Analytics gives us a mixture of traditional payment data analytics as well as insight into what's happening inside your payment system.
-By combining data about how your system is working with ad hoc reports, we have better insights into transaction data.
-This in-depth analysis can provide insights that will help a business provide better customer service - which directly relates to revenue.
+Analytics gives us access to a mixture of traditional payment data as well as insight into what's happening inside your payment system.
+By combining data about how your system is working with ad hoc reports, we can get better insights into transaction data.
+This in-depth analysis can provide information that will help a business provide better customer service - which directly relates to revenue.

 For example, it's possible to take a glimpse at the normal pattern of transactions flowing through your system and then see if something is happening that's not normal for this time of the day (or day of the week).
-From there, we can provide customized alerts that let you know that you might want to pay attention to the issue before it becomes a bigger problem.
+From there, monitoring software can provide customized alerts on transactions, forewarning any issues before they become a bigger problem.

-To turn payment data into valuable information and provide value-added services, as well as differentiate in the marketplace, card issuers, acquirers and retailers must have advanced reporting tools to highlight the KPIs.
+To turn payment metrics and data into valuable information and provide value-added services, as well as differentiate in the marketplace, card issuers, acquirers and retailers must have advanced reporting software and tools to highlight the KPIs.

 Detecting Normal Patterns

 Historical data provided by payment analytics software and monitoring tools can help to detect patterns within a business that are typical with payment systems.
 At the start of the business day, for example, card payment systems might show a slight spike in transactions.
 The volume will grow steadily over time until it peaks at midday and eases off towards the end of the workday.
 There may also be a small peak near closing hours while everyone is going to the ATM to withdraw money.

-This is a relatively simple example of a pattern that's easy to detect.
-The power of realtime analytics comes from finding correlations between different points of data.
-If you can pinpoint times of day where there are bursts in transaction decline rates, that could sometimes be an indicator of fraud attempts.
-You might not be able to find out for sure unless you know the patterns of your system and look at different metrics together.
+This is a relatively simple example of a pattern that's easily detected.
+The power of data management and analytics comes from finding correlations between different points of data.
+If you can pinpoint times of day where there are bursts in transaction decline rates, this could sometimes be an indicator of fraud attempts.
+You might not be able to find out for sure unless you know the patterns of your system and look at related metrics together.
 It might be a combination of transactions, time of day, and opening/closing times of particular merchants.
-The more you know the patterns, the more you can detect things that aren't normal.
+The more you know the patterns, the more you can detect things in the data that aren't normal.

 Payment analytics for card issuers

 Today's payment market is crowded.
-Established card issuers and entrants to the market need flexible solutions that help them to manage every card type including credit, debit, prepaid and commercial...through every stage of the lifecycle.
+Established card issuers and entrants to the market need a flexible solution that helps them manage every online payment method and card type including credit, debit, prepaid and commercial...through every stage of the lifecycle.
 Payment analytics puts solutions in place, giving issuers the opportunity to innovate and define their products more dynamically.

 Payment analytics for merchant acquirers

 In a rapidly changing digital and globalized world, cross-border acquirers and retailers are now faced with processing digital and in-person payments from everywhere in the world.
 Acquirers are now required to provide more flexibility and transparency on pricing, and also connect with multiple local and international schemes.
-Acquirers are also under pressure to optimize processing costs and commission structures.
-Payment analytics help acquirers to adapt their systems to accommodate any merchant structure as well as increase product distribution and merchant sales.
+Additionally, acquirers are under pressure to optimize the pricing of processing, and commission structures.
+Payment analytics help acquirers to adapt their systems to accommodate any merchant structure as well as increase distribution of products and merchant sales.

 Payment analytics for retailers